deepset-ai/haystack/README.md

 | Meta    | [![Discord](https://img.shields.io/discord/993534733298450452?logo=discord)](https://discord.gg/haystack) [![Twitter Follow](https://img.shields.io/twitter/follow/haystack_ai)](https://twitter.com/haystack_ai)                                                                                                                                                                                                                                                                                                                                                                                        |
 </div>

-> [!WARNING]
-> **You are currently looking at the readme of Haystack 2.0-Beta**, an unstable version of what will eventually become Haystack 2.0.
-We are still maintaining Haystack 1.x which is the version of Haystack you should use in production.
-[Switch to Haystack 1.x here](https://github.com/deepset-ai/haystack/tree/v1.x).

 [Haystack](https://haystack.deepset.ai/) is an end-to-end LLM framework that allows you to build applications powered by LLMs, Transformer models, vector search and more.
 Whether you want to perform retrieval-augmented generation (RAG), documentation search, question answering or answer generation, Haystack can orchestrate state-of-the-art embedding models